mark-thompson01/cisco-catalyst-switch-lab--2950-3550/README.md

 ## 📘 What I’ve Learned

 - Managed switch navigation and configuration via PuTTY
-- Command-line modes and how to navigate them
+- Cisco command-line modes and how to navigate them
 - How to Factory Reset a legacy Cisco Catalyst switch
 - Basic switch configurations
 - Creating VLANs and assigning switch ports to them